 Fees: by donation

-Daly Point is one of our favourite places to snowshoe in the province, mostly due to their friendly birds.
-The trails throughout the park are usually well packed from snowshoe traffic.
-Snowshoes are available for free but donations are encouraged to support to park.
-The park’s trails travel through forest, fields and wetlands.
+Daly Point Nature Reserve is one of our favourite places to snowshoe in the province, mostly due to their friendly birds.
+The park's trails travel through forest, fields and wetlands, and are usually well packed from snowshoe traffic.
 They provide views of Bathurst Bay and have many bird feeders where the friendly birds can be found.
-For more information on the park go to the Hiking NB page for Daly Point.
+They also have a local fox named Todd who is frequently seen around the park.
+Snowshoes are available by donation to support the park.
+They are available between 10am and 3pm on Mondays, Tuesdays and Thursdays, and alternating Saturdays and Sundays.
+If you are planning to rent snowshoes, it would be best to send a message on Facebook to confirm their availability.
+They also have guided snowshoe outings and full moon walks a few times each month.
+Follow their Facebook page for details.
+For more information on the trails in the park go to the Hiking NB page for Daly Point.

 Other Locations to Snowshoe